SukhdeepSingh1612/CSV-to-Dashboard/README.md

-# 📊 Dashboard Builder Crew
+# 📊 CSV-2-Dashbord: Dashboard Builder Using Crew

 This project uses [CrewAI](https://github.com/joaomdmoura/crewAI) to automatically generate a Business Intelligence Dashboard from a CSV dataset.